 The Immaculate Conception (IC) is a Catholic dogma that says the Theotokos was conceived without the stain of original sin (per St. Augustine).
-This is what made it possible for her to assent to Christ’s Incarnation.
-While the Orthodox agree Mary’s womb was sanctified to prepare for the coming of the Lord, we believe this purification instead took place at the Annunciation.
+This, therefore, is what made it possible for her to assent to Christ’s Incarnation.
+While the Orthodox agree Mary’s womb was sanctified to prepare for Christ, we believe this took place at the Annunciation.

 The final difference between the Orthodox and Catholic churches we’ll discuss here is about what happens when we die.
 According to Catholicism, the “saved” go to purgatory when they depart this life.
 In the most basic terms, purgatory is a place of temporal punishment, which allows those who “die in God’s grace and friendship” to “achieve the holiness necessary to enter the joy of heaven” (CCC, 1030).
-In other words, even after you are saved and God has forgiven your sins, you must still make satisfaction for them after death.
+In other words, even after you are saved and God has forgiven your sins, after death you must still make satisfaction for them.

 The Orthodox Church does not believe in purgatory.
 While we agree with the idea that we experience a “waiting time” between now and the Final Judgment, we object to the Catholic satisfaction model, which states that God requires payment even after He forgives our sins.
 Within the Orthodox theological paradigm, there is either forgiveness or punishment, not both.

 Keep Reading: The Truth About Heaven And Hell

 Some Church Fathers believed in purification after death.
 However, the character of this purification is never clarified, and it seems there is no true distinction between heaven, hell and “purgatory”.
 In other words, all souls partake in the same eternity, but experience it differently depending on their spiritual state: bliss for those who are in communion with Him; purification for those in the process of being deified; and remorse/agony for those who hated God during their earthly lives.

 Orthodoxy and Roman Catholicism could not be more different!